Homemade French Fries in the Air Fryer

 These easy air fryer fries go with just about everything.
 These are a few of my favorite ways to serve them.

-- Air Fried Fish, and creamy coleslaw for a healthier take on classic fish and chips
+- Air Fried Fish, and creamy coleslaw for a healthier take on fish and chips

 - Alongside New England Lobster Rolls or a fish sandwich for that summer in Maine feel.

-- For a healthier, kid friendly meal, serve these with some homemade air fryer chicken nuggets.
+- For a homemade kid friendly meal, serve these with some homemade air fryer chicken nuggets.

-- As a side with this Black Bean Burger and baked beans with bacon
+- As a side with a homemade black bean burger, sloppy Joe sandwiches, pulled pork sliders, and baked beans with bacon

 - With these Boneless BBQ Chicken Thighs